honeycombio/terraform-provider-honeycombio/docs/resources/api_key.md

 * `disabled` - (Optional) Whether the API key is disabled.
 Defaults to `false`.
 * `permissions` - (Optional) A configuration block (described below) setting what actions the API key can perform.

-Each API key configuration may contain a single `permissions` blocj, which accepts the following arguments:
+Each API key configuration may contain a single `permissions` block, which accepts the following arguments:

 * `create_datasets` - (Optional) Allow this key to create missing datasets when sending telemetry.
 Defaults to `false`.